 Operating such a ‘local’ access point is akin to supporting the use of another cluster, but for which the organization doesn’t have to operate the computing capacity.
 The OSG services provide support for required and optional HTCSS configuration on the access point, and can provide recommendations for other access point features.

 Organizations interested in operating their own access point can inquire via [email protected].
-We strongly encourage such organizations to first co-facilitate researchers in their use of the OSG Connect service, to inform the configuration and facilitation services for a ‘local’ access point.
+We strongly encourage such organizations to first co-facilitate researchers in their use of the OSG-Operated Access Points, to inform the configuration and facilitation services for a ‘local’ access point.